Updates

 • International Shipping now $97ea

-• Commerical Orders need 1-3 mo lead time - please contact us
+• Commerical Orders need 2-3 mo lead time - please contact us

-• Plus: 15% off 100w multiuse single bars: code: BLK15
+• Plus: 15% off 100w multi-use Single Bars: Code: BLK15

-• Theres more: Buy 1 sweatshirt get 1 smaller size sweatshirt or T-shirt free!!
+• There's more: Buy 1 hoodie get 1 smaller size hoodie or T-shirt free!!
 Make a note at checkout

 Does Supplemental Far-Red DECREASE Cannabis Yields?